 Because buyer groups ensure that you’re considering new ways to leverage org charts to get your message out there – and get in front of the right people at the right time.

 Org charts are a visual display of a company’s chain of command.
 They show the reporting structure of an organization and who reports to whom.

-Accurate org charts are a goldmine for B2B sellers because they display relationships between stakeholders, reporting structure, and job titles.
+They’re a goldmine for B2B sellers because they display relationships between stakeholders, reporting structure, and job titles.
 Org charts also include details like responsibilities, physical location, and direct contact information.

 Steve Waters, ZoomInfo’s Senior Director of Commercial Sales, highlights the superpowers that organizational structures give to B2B sales professionals:

 - A roadmap to your buyer – AND their sphere of influence

 - Multiple points of entry into the account (often revealing alternate points of entry beyond the single contact you have)